 Chords & Voicings

-Being able to construct a wide range of chords and voicings is an essential skill for the jazz pianist.
-Below you can find a selection of downloadable PDF files containing the most common chords and voicings in all 12 keys:
+Below you can find a selection of free downloadable PDF files containing the most common jazz piano chords and voicings in all 12 keys:

 The triad is the basic building block of many different types of chord.
 Triads will more than likely be the first types of chords you come across.